Clydeside Distillery

-Clydeside distillery is a Scotch whisky distillery in Glasgow, Scotland.
-When production began in 2017, Clydeside was the first active distillery in Glasgow city centre for over 100 years.
+The Clydeside Distillery is a Scotch whisky distillery in Glasgow, Scotland.
+When production began in 2017, Clydeside was the second active distillery in Glasgow in over 100 years.

 Location

 The distillery is at a quayside on the River Clyde in Glasgow which was formerly the entrance to the Queen's Dock, with the SEC Centre (built on the infilled dock in the 1980s) a short distance to the east.
 Although in a fairly isolated location due to the river directly to the west and south, and infrastructure (the SEC car park and the A814 Clydeside Expressway and Argyle Line railway tracks) to the north and east, a footbridge over the road and under the railway provides pedestrian access to the Kelvinhaugh and Yorkhill neighbourhoods including the nearby SWG3 arts and events venue.
 Vehicle access from either direction is via Stobcross Road which connects to the Expressway at the Finnieston (SEC Centre / Clyde Arc Bridge) and Pointhouse (Partick / Riverside Museum) exits.

 Water used during production is sourced from Loch Katrine in the nearby Trossachs area.